pedrosecchi67/ImmersedBoundary.jl/README.md

 * A maximum number of cells per partition;
 * A set of families defining surface groups for postprocessing, BC imposition and wall distance calculations; and
-* An optional tuple specifying the number of "splits" conducted along each axis before octree splitting.
+* An optional tuple specifying the number of initial "splits" conducted along each axis before octree splitting.
 For example, if one has `origin = [1.0, 1.0]`, `widths = [2.0, 3.0]`, one may use `initial_splits = (2, 3)` to maintain isotropy.